 - 1. Looked after children and previously looked after children (please see definitions below). - 2.
 Children with a sibling (brother or sister) who will still be on roll at the Academy at the time of admission. - 3.
-Children with exceptional medical or social needs. - 4.
+Children resident in the Priority Admission Area. - 4.
 Distance children resident closest to the Academy.

-Tie breaker: Where two or more applicants have equal priority for the last available place (except for twins and children from multiple births) the final tie-breaker will be random allocation, which will be independently verified.
+Tie breaker: Where two or more applicants have equal priority for the last available place (except for twins and children from multiple births), then random allocation will be used as the final tie breaker to decide who has higher priority for admission.
+This process will be independently verified.
+N.B.
+Should the PAN be reached in any criterion before the final oversubscription criterion, then distance will be used to prioritise applicants, with those resident closest to the school receiving the higher priority.